jchen1/website/markdown/pages/about.md

 ---
 layout: page
-title: About Me
+title: About
 ---

 Hey, I'm Jeff!
-I'm a software engineer and ameteur sprinter living in the Bay Area.
+I'm a software engineer and amateur sprinter living in the Bay Area.

 I studied **computer science** with a minor in human-computer interaction at [Carnegie Mellon University](https://cmu.edu/), and graduated in May 2016.
 I'm currently an engineering manager and also lead the infrastructure and security teams at [Ladder Life](https://ladderlife.com/).
+For more details about my work life, check out my [résumé](/resume/index.html).

 I've been a runner for 15 years now, with a couple hiatuses in between.
 I competed for CMU; I was the captain of the track team and held the 60 meter school record.
 Since graduating, I've continued to train and compete.
 Here are my current personal bests: